tamsky/rhodecode-enterprise-ce/docs/tutorials/git-lfs-ext.rst

 The object itself will be uploaded to a separate location via the Git LFS Batch API.
-The transfer is validated and authorized by |RC| server itself.
+The transfer is validated and authorized by RhodeCode server itself.

 If give repository has Git LFS disabled, a proper message will be sent back to the client and upload of LFS objects will be forbidden.